Updated on 2025-10-30 GMT+08:00

 3. On the Elastic Cloud Server page, click the name of the target ECS.

-The page providing details about the ECS is displayed.
+The ECS details page is displayed.

 4. On the Network Interfaces tab, locate the target virtual IP address and click Manage Virtual IP Address.